Ionic-bonds/AWS_Cloudformation/README.md

 Created and deployed a three-tiered Web Application (WordPress) that is highly available and scalable.
 The application will be running on ec2 instance, a mock database using Aurora with Read and Write instance, and a file server.
 It will be deployed across two AZs and a load balancer is used to distribute the traffic flow.
 Auto scaling group have also been configured to scale in/out according to the user traffic flow.

+You will need to start your WAMP for this project

 ## Assumptions made:

 1. "The infrastructure must be provisioned on AWS automatically without manual intervention" ; I presume that I am required to use AWS Cloudformation to provisioned the infrastructure.